nodegoat/documentation/usage/API/query.md

 ##### //nodegoat/A/B:data/C

-Specify which Type to access.
+Specify for which Type you want to access the data.

 | C | Description |
 | -- | -- |